 - Contact with saliva of the mother or other caregiver: This passes the decay causing bacteria to the child.

 - Long exposure of baby’s teeth to milk, juice or other foods and drinks with naturally added sugars.
 The bacteria converts these sugars into acid causing the teeth to decay.

 Tooth decay can be prevented in the following ways:

 - Cleaning the teeth

 For babies below the age of one year, you can use a soft cloth to clean their gums and teeth.
-Once they develop more teeth, start using a soft tooth brush and toothpaste.
-For fluoride toothpastes, you should get a recommendation from the dentist.
+Once they develop more teeth, start using a soft toothbrush and toothpaste.
+For fluoride toothpaste, you should get a recommendation from the dentist.
 After 36 months, you can teach the child to brush the teeth on their own.
 Brushing should take at least two minutes and cover all the surfaces of the teeth.

 - Take good care of your oral health

 Since you may transfer bacteria to your child, ensure that you visit a dentist when you are pregnant for oral care.

 - Don’t give your baby a bottle when he or she is lying down

 Bottle feeding will cause pooling, which increases the chances of tooth decay.
 In addition to tooth decay it can also cause choking.
 If you are using the sippy cup for soothing the child, fill it with water and not milk or juice.
 However, note that even if water is not harmful to your baby’s teeth, you should not give it in excess.